MoSaleh428/Cyber-Talents-Competetions/sank3.md

 I thought it may be something with Auth header

-this is probably to be MD5 hash
+This is probably an MD5 hash

 I checked it with hash-identifier tool and it confirmed that it is MD5

 so I went to crack it in some rainbow table site

-it the hash cracked successfully! :D
+It the hash cracked successfully! :D

-the value of the hash was *guest*
+The value of the hash was *guest*